 You’re an ambitious SME going from strength to strength, building your business at a fast pace, the world is your oyster!
 But as sweet as your business may be, everyone has their weaknesses.

 You may not like talking about them but every business has them and recognising them is the first step to overcoming them.
 For SMEs many of these weaknesses will involve their finances be that raising capital, cash constraints or managing working capital.
-This is where a fractional CFO can help.
+This is where an interim CFO can help.

 If you’re still growing, it won’t make financial sense to employ a full-time CFO but having one at hand that can advise you as and when you need them will be worth its weight in gold.
 So, what exactly can they help you with?

 Struggling to implement proper processes?
-A fractional CFO can help with that too.
+An interim CFO can help with that too.
 From helping with financial clarity by refining financial reporting, to reviewing your KPIs to ensure they’re in line with your business goals.